-If you want to know more about TDengine tools, the REST API, and connectors for various programming languages, please see the Reference chapter.
+If you want to know more about TDengine tools and the REST API, please see the Reference chapter.

 If you are very interested in the internal design of TDengine, please read the chapter Inside TDengine, which introduces the cluster design, data partitioning, sharding, writing, and reading processes in detail.
 If you want to study TDengine code or even contribute code, please read this chapter carefully.

 TDengine is an open-source database, and we would love for you to be a part of TDengine.
 If you find any errors in the documentation or see parts where more clarity or elaboration is needed, please click "Edit this page" at the bottom of each page to edit it directly.